-Overview of our DBS Satellites, Authorizations and Contractual Rights for Satellite Capacity.
-Our satellites are located in orbital positions, or slots, that are designated by their western longitude.
+Overview of our DBS Satellites, Authorizations and Contractual Rights for Satellite Capacity: Our satellites are located in orbital positions, or slots, that are designated by their western longitude.
 An orbital position describes both a physical location and an assignment of spectrum in the applicable frequency band.
 Each DBS orbital position has 500 MHz of available Ku-band spectrum that is divided into 32 frequency channels.
 Several of our satellites also include spot-beam technology that enables us to increase the number of markets where we provide local channels, but reduces the number of video channels that could otherwise be offered across the entire United States.

-The FCC has licensed us to operate a total of 50 DBS frequency channels at the following orbital locations:
+The FCC has licensed us to operate a total of 82 DBS frequency channels at the following orbital locations:

-- 21 DBS frequency channels at the 119 degree orbital location, capable of providing service to the continental United States ("CONUS"); and - 29 DBS frequency channels at the 110 degree orbital location, capable of providing service to CONUS.
+- 21 DBS frequency channels at the 119 degree orbital location, capable of providing service to the continental United States ("CONUS"); and - 29 DBS frequency channels at the 110 degree orbital location, capable of providing service to CONUS; and - 32 DBS frequency channels at the 61.5 degree orbital location, capable of providing service to most of the United States of these 32 channels, 30 are licensed to us and we are authorized to use the additional two channels under a grant of Special Temporary Authority.